jkeam/agent-examples/README.md

 #### Simple Agent

-These agents uses a few very simple function tools, but this demonstrates how the agent chooses which tools to call based on what the user asked.
+These agents use very simple function tools, but demonstrates how the agents choose which tools to call based on what the user asked.

 ```shell